swanchain/python-swan-sdk/docs/sample_tutorial.md

 ```

 ### 4. Set Default Task Settings (Optional)
-Set a default hardware with its hardware id and region.
-Set default `hardware_id` and `region` will be used in the steps to deploy task if not provided as parameters in future functions
+Set a default hardware with a hardware id and region.
+The default `hardware_id` and `region` set will be used in the steps to deploy task if not provided as parameters in future functions

 ```python
 hardware_id = 0 # 'C1ae.medium'